dennisjackson/heliotorrent/docs/static-ct-torrent-extension.md

 This document is divided into three sections.
 Firstly, it lays out how Static CT tiles are packaged into individual torrents.
 Secondly, it describes how these individual torrents can be included in RSS and JSON feeds and made available for automatic consumption by clients.
 Finally, it describes how these torrents can be seeded via HTTP(S) and consumed by clients.

 This specification makes a number of decisions to maximize compatibility, deployability and simplicity.
-In particular, it focuses on making the vast majority of a log's data available over BitTorrent (>99.999%), leaving a small number of files, such as checkpoints and issuers that will need to be fetched over HTTP(S) as described in the[The Static Certificate Transparency API](https://c2sp.org/static-ct-api).
+In particular, it focuses on making the vast majority of a log's data available over BitTorrent (>99.999%), leaving a small number of files, such as checkpoints and issuers that will need to be fetched over HTTP(S) as described in[The Static Certificate Transparency API](https://c2sp.org/static-ct-api).

 The party providing Tile Torrents need not be the log operator, it can be provided entirely by third parties on independent infrastructure.
 Log operators wanting to provide Tile Torrents need no specific infrastructure beyond a HTTP(S) server.